-HSBC’s 2016 profit slumps 62% on writedowns as outlook dims
+Writedowns and tough outlook take their toll on HSBC

 The $1-billion share buy-back takes HSBC’s announced buy-backs since the second half of 2016 to $3.5-billion following the bank’s disposal of its Brazil business last July in a $5.2-billion deal.

-The buy-back program has driven the lender’s shares to be among the best-performing European bank stocks since the June 23 EU vote, climbing 53 per cent in London against a 28 per cent increase in the STOXX Europe index of 600 banks.

-HSBC’s Gulliver said on Tuesday the bank had seen little impact from the referendum outcome on its business but that it was still on track to relocate 1,000 of its 43,000 UK-based workers to Paris once Britain leaves the EU.
+The buy-back program has driven the lender’s shares to be among the best-performing European bank stocks since the June 23 EU vote, climbing 53 per cent in London against a 28 per cent increase in the STOXX Europe index of 600 banks HSBC’s Gulliver said on Tuesday the bank had seen little impact from the referendum outcome on its business but that it was still on track to relocate 1,000 of its 43,000 UK-based workers to Paris once Britain leaves the EU.

 “There will be 1,000 jobs that will have to move, because it would be unlawful for that work to be carried out from the UK, but I don’t think this is a problem for the city of London,” Gulliver said.